HALLMARK FIRE DOOR INSTALLATION

 Steel wood screws are approved for use with timber stud wall constructions, and for use with steel stud wall constructions that incorporate a timber infill.
 When fixing to proprietary metal stud partitions without timber infill, the fixings should be of a size and type approved by reference to the partition manufacturer's supporting evidence.

 Doorstops must not be fixed until all hardware is installed and operating.
 Hallmark fire doors generally come with an SQ21 or LAS1212 smoke seal.
 Door stops are only tacked in place in the factory and require careful adjustment after the door is securely fixed and to suit the seal.
-Typically a wider clearance between the door leaf and the stop is required on hinge side (4 – 5mm), and a slightly narrower clearance on the closing side (3 – 4mm).
+For rebated stops and SQ21 seals typically a wider clearance between the door leaf and the stop is required on hinge side (4–5mm), and a slightly narrower clearance on the closing side (3–4mm).
+For flush stops and when using stick-on smoke seals such as LAS1212, RP124, 2–3mm around the perimeter should be sufficient.
 Set and fix the doorstop accordingly ensuring the door latches freely.
+Hallmark Group will supply seals once the doors are installed and painted to avoid loss or damage, samples can be sent to position stops correctly, request these if not onsite.

 Stopping the fitting-in gap

 Fill the fitting-in gap with PU fire rated foam before fitting architraves.
 Refer diagram below.
 Where gaps exceed 10mm, cementitious material such as gib board may be used in conjunction with the PU fire sealant.
 Fix architraves only when the required stopping is complete.
-Hallmark Group recommend SIKA Firerate PU or BOSS FM-300.
+Hallmark Group recommend BOSS FM-300.

 Installed Door Clearances